charles-uno/Bloodlines/04_how_to_play.md

 Each die that shows "1" is a **success**.
 If no successes are rolled (no dice show "1") then the roll is a **failure**.
 A failed roll is bad.
 A single success is good.
 Additional successes indicate that the action went unexpectedly well, the details of which fall to the GM's discretion.

-The size of dice used for the roll is determined by the roll's level. **Minor** rolls use four-sided dice; **Significant** rolls use six-sided dice; **Incredible** rolls use eight-sided dice; **Legendary** rolls use ten-sided dice.
-Successes are rarer on larger dice, of course; a Significant roll made with six dice will succeed two times out of three, while a Legendary roll made with six dice will succeed less than half the time.
+The size of dice used for the roll is determined by the roll's level. **Ordinary** rolls use four-sided dice, **Significant** rolls use six-sided dice, and **Extraordinary** rolls use eight-sided dice.
+Successes are rarer on larger dice, of course; an Ordinary roll made with five dice will succeed three times out of four, while a Legendary roll made with five dice will succeed less than half the time.

 > Example of TBY wanting to do something, and how he rolls for it.